mwwojcik/airline-reservation-system/readme.md

 }

 ```

-The *@SpringBootTest* annotation indicates a configuration prepared specifically for testing purposes *InMemoryTestConfiguration*.
-Spring loads this configuration and **not search another ones**.

 This test configuration changes the standard SpringBoot behavior.
 Aspects of data access are excluded from the auto-configuration mechanism.